 - Who else is bidding?
 Clearly it is important to identify who else is bidding, but finding out is often hard.
 As a starting point you could just ask.
 Usually you can guess who the usual suspects are.
 Sometimes you are the only ones being asked (not uncommon, particularly if your capability is unique).
 A strong relationship with the customer (or at least one person) will help.

 - How do we compare to the likely competitors?
 A formal assessment of the competitors looking at how you rank against each on important attributes and criteria should be 'exhibit A' in a capture plan.

 - Do we have any technical or capability competitive advantages?
-Clearly, if your technical solution is inferior or much the same as the competition then you will need to develop another basis on which to compete.
+Clearly, if your technical solution is inferior or much the same as the competition then you will need to develop another basis on which to compete (usually price).

-A SWOT analysis is a good tool to summarise the above.
+A SWOT analysis is a good tool for summarising the above.

 The project feasibility work provides valuable information to inform the solution development and terms and conditions in the final proposal.